Updated: May 2008

 19th Century Opera

-This site covers the life, times and works of the eminent 19th century composer, Michael W. Balfe.
+This site covers the life, times and works of the important nineteenth-century Irish born composer,

-He wrote 28 operas, many of which have been performed around the world during the past 170 years.
+wrote 28 operas, for London, Paris, Vienna, Berlin, Milan, Trieste and Palermo - many of his operas have been performed around the world during the past 170 or more years.

 Details are provided at: